Youri Egorov: Death and legacy

-Egorov died at his home in Amsterdam aged 33 from what was believed to be complications of AIDS.
+Egorov died at his home in Amsterdam aged 33 from complications of AIDS.
 At the time of his death 14 recordings of his had been commercially issued, and several more were awaiting release.
 He is buried alongside Jan Brouwer at Driehuis Velsen Crematorium, Driehuis, North Holland, Netherlands.

 Parallels have been drawn between the playing styles of Youri Egorov and Dinu Lipatti.
 Additionally, both men gave their final concert performances at the age of 33, each knowing at the time that he was afflicted with a fatal illness and had but months to live.